City of Glen Eira: Monash University, Caulfield Campus

-Merger

-In 1994 the local government structure was radically altered.
-The City of Glen Eira was formed from the City of Caulfield and the northern part of the City of Moorabbin.
-In March 1997 Glen Eira's first Council was elected by residents and ratepayers.

 Sacking of Council - 2004

 In September 2004, the then Minister for Local Government, Candy Broad, was asked to appoint an inspector by the Glen Eira City Council to investigate and report on matters arising out of an internal audit of councillors' expenses.
 In July 2005, the Inspector of Municipal Administration, Merv Whelan, forwarded a report to the Minister.
 The key findings portrayed a complete breakdown of communication and behavioural standards within the elected council, although Whelan found the council was well-managed and in a sound financial position because of its CEO and administration.
 A report in The Age newspaper alleged that several councillors had used their phone entitlements for non-council purposes.

 On 11 August 2005, the then Minister sacked the council, and appointed John Lester, the former Chief Commissioner of Darebin City Council and former chair of the Victorian Grants Commission, as Administrator.
 An election for a new council was held on 26 November 2005 with redrawn ward boundaries.
 Only one councillor from the previous council, Margaret Esakoff, was re-elected.
 Three other sacked councillors (Noel Erlich, Veronika Martens and Bob Bury) did run again but failed to get elected into council.